IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

 Therefore, just in case this is needed, I am sharing this cookbook to sort that issue out.

-The aim is to  be able to access my remote K8S cluster from my local machine and I am receiving the following error:
+The aim is to  be able to access my remote K8S cluster from my local machine as I am receiving the following error:

 ```
 Unable to connect to the server: x509: certificate is valid for <IPs and/or DNSs list>. , not <IPs and/or DNSs list>